 - Supporting municipalities and farmers in meeting our clean water goals.
 The nature and type of land uses contributing to our water quality challenges point to the importance of programs that deliver education and outreach, technical assistance, planning and financial support.
 A new Clean Water Fund will build on existing programs to assist communities and partners in targeting and implementing priority projects.

-To learn stay up-to-date on Clean Water Initaitive activities, subscribe to our e-newsletter.
-We look forward to working with you to achieve Clean Water in Vermont!
+To stay up-to-date on Clean Water Initaitive activities, subscribe to our e-newsletter.
+We look forward to working with you to achieve clean water in Vermont!